Arrangements of Pseudocircles: On Digons and Triangles: Introduction

 \subsection{Related Work and Discussion}

-In the proof of Theorem~\ref{thm:digons} we make use of a triangle ($K_3$) in the touching graph to bound the number of digons in the arrangement.
-It would be interesting whether other subgraphs like $C_4$ or $K_{3,3}$ can also be used to bound the number of digons.
+In the proof of Theorem~\ref{thm:digons}, we make use of a triangle ($K_3$) in the touching graph to bound the number of digons in the arrangement.
+It would be interesting to know whether other subgraphs like $C_4$ or $K_{3,3}$ can also be used to bound the number of digons.

 The focus of this article is on arrangements of pairwise intersecting pseudocircles.
 For the setting of arrangements, where pseudocircles do not necessarily pairwise intersect, a classical construction of Erd\H{o}s~\cite{Erdos1946} gives arrangements of $n$ unit circles with $\Omega(n^{1+c/\log\log n})$ touchings.
 An upper bound of $O(n^{3/2+\epsilon})$ on the number of digons in \emph{circle} arrangements was shown by Aronov and Sharir~\cite{AronovSharir2002}.
 The precise asymptotics, however, remain unknown.
-Moreover, we are not aware of an upper bound for \emph{pseudocircles}. \begin{problem} Determine the maximum number of touchings among all simple arrangements of $n$ circles and pseudocircles, respectively. \end{problem} It is also worth noting that, for the very restrictive setting of arrangements of $n$ pairwise intersecting unit-circles, Pinchasi showed an upper bound of \mbox{$p_2 \le n+3$} \cite[Lemma~3.4 and Corollary~3.10]{Pinchasi2002}.
+Moreover, we are not aware of an upper bound for \emph{pseudocircles}. \begin{problem} Determine the maximum number of touchings among all simple non-inter\-secting arrangements of~$n$ circles and pseudocircles, respectively. \end{problem}

-Concerning arrangements with digons, the number of triangles behaves different than in digon-free arrangements.
-While our best lower bound so far is $p_3 \ge 2n/3$, we managed to verify that $p_3 \ge n-1$ is a tight lower bound for $3\le n \le 7$ using a computer-assisted exhaustive enumeration~\cite{FelsnerScheucher2020}.
-It remains open, whether $p_3 \ge n-1$ is a tight lower bound for every $n \ge 3$.
+Concerning intersecting arrangements with digons, the number of triangles behaves different than in digon-free arrangements.
+While the lower bound is $p_3 \ge 2n/3$, we know that in the range of $3\le n \le 7$ the correct bound is $p_3 \ge n-1$, this was obtained using a computer-assisted exhaustive enumeration~\cite{FelsnerScheucher2020}.
+This motivates the conjecture:

-\begin{conjecture}[{\cite[Conjecture~2.10]{FelsnerScheucher2020}}] Every simple arrangement of $n \ge 3$ pairwise intersecting pseudocircles has at least $n-1$ triangles, i.e., $p_3 \ge n-1$. \end{conjecture}
+\begin{conjecture}[{}{\cite[Conjecture~2.10]{FelsnerScheucher2020}}] Every simple arrangement of $n \ge 3$ pairwise intersecting pseudocircles has at least $n-1$ triangles, i.e., $p_3 \ge n-1$. \end{conjecture}

+Dropping the condition that the arrangements are intersecting seems non-interesting at first: arrangements of pairwise non-intersecting circles have no triangles.
+If we add the condition that the intersection graph of the circles is connected we still have arrangements with a bipartite intersection graph where all faces are of even length, hence, there are no triangles.
+In the case where the intersection graph is connected and digons are forbidden triangles are unavoidable, in fact for all $n\geq 3$ there are arrangements in this class with only~8 triangles and this is the minimum.